 In practical terms, if Lydia was to be liquidated, its users' funds would be protected by the holding account, which means that they would get all of their money back.

-The same thing applies if SFPMEI was to be liquidated: Lydia users would retrieve their money.
+The same thing applies if OKALI was to be liquidated: Lydia users would retrieve their money.

 Finally, if BNP Paribas was to be liquidated, the users' funds would be protected by the French deposit insurance and resolution fund (FGDR) in accordance with Article L.312-4-1 of the French Monetary and Financial Code.
 These funds would be given back to their respective users, according to the regulations of the FGDR.

 Just like a regular plastic card, your phone is only a payment and collection tool: there is no money on it.

 So if you lose your phone, you won't lose a single penny!
 Your Lydia balance remains the same, you only have to log into a new device to use our services again.